yuliusius1/waras-bangkit-capstone-2022/README.md

 ## About this project

-Waras App is Application of Prediction COVID-19 Patient Recovery and Quarantine Process Recommendations
+Waras is Application of Prediction COVID-19 Patient Recovery and Quarantine Process Recommendations

 ## Documentation